-What better place to display the Auburns, Cords, and Duesenbergs of the Classic Era (1925-1937) than in the magnnificent art-deco Company Showroom?
-Walk across the terrazzo floor, lit by art deco chandeliers and sconces which highligh the elegance, beauty, and depth of this impressive space, as it did in 1930.
-Browse among the classic cars, rich in history, technological innovation, luxury, and beauty defining Auburn Automobile Company with power and excitement.
+What better place to display the Auburns, Cords, and Duesenbergs of the Classic Era (1925-1937) than in the magnificent art-deco Company Showroom?
+Walk across the terrazzo floor, lit by art deco chandeliers and sconces which highlight the elegance, beauty, and depth of this impressive space, as it did in 1930.
+Browse among the classic cars of the Auburn Automobile Company, rich in history, technological innovation, luxury, and beauty.

 A few automobiles featured in this gallery include:

-• 1930 Auburn 8-125 Sports Sedan - This rare Auburn belonged to automotive writer and scholar, Beverly Rae Kimes and her husband, Jim Cox.
-The Auburn was given the pet name of "Ralph" by Kimes and is believed to be the only example known to exist.
+- 1930 Auburn 8-125 Sports Sedan - This rare Auburn belonged to automotive writer and scholar, Beverly Rae Kimes and her husband, Jim Cox.
+This Auburn was given the pet name of "Ralph" by Kimes.

-• 1932 Duesenberg Model J Convertible Coupe - Its previous owners include renaissance man Cluff Durant, oil tycoon John Paul Getty, and author John O'Hara.
+- 1932 Duesenberg Model J Convertible Coupe - Its previous owners include renaissance man Cliff Durant, oil tycoon John Paul Getty, and author John O'Hara.
 It sports a Murphy built Torpedo-style body with a polished aluminum deck.
 Don Carr donated this special vehicle after 30 years of daily use.
-This is the first Duesenberg owned by the Museum.
+This is the first Duesenberg donated to the Museum.